-No cumulative impacts are expected under this alternative beyond those identified as common to all alternatives except those related to the introduction of off-road bicycle use.
-Expansion of off-road bike trails in close proximity to regional park systems and connecting potential off-road bike trails in Cleveland Metroparks will increase coordination and partnerships for patrolling and controlled management of the off-road bike trail use within a specific area of the Park, resulting in a long-term beneficial impact to Park operations.
+No cumulative impacts are expected under this alternative beyond those identified as common to all alternatives except those related to the introduction of mountain bike use.
+Expansion of mountain bike trails in close proximity and connecting potential mountain bike trails in Cleveland Metroparks will increase coordination and partnerships for patrolling and controlled management of the mountain bike trail use within a specific area of the Park, resulting in a long-term beneficial impact to Park operations.

-Impacts on Park operations with the addition of off-road bike use will be long-term, negligible to minor and adverse due to minimal staffing increases (less than 5%), utilization of existing facilities, and minimal additional needs for the off-road bike trail designation.
+Impacts on Park operations with the addition of mountain bike use will be long-term, negligible to minor and adverse due to minimal staffing increases (less than 5%), utilization of existing facilities, and minimal additional needs for the mountain bike trail designation.
 The addition of new stewardship groups to support the management Impacts on partner operations will be long-term negligible and adverse.
 Impacts on local jurisdiction operations will be long-term moderate and adverse from new trails built on their lands.
 Overall impacts on Park operations will be long-term, minor to moderate and adverse.